-Multi-hop communication in our application was made possible by using TinyAODV [24] as the routing protocol.
-TinyAODV is derived from the well-known Mobile Ad hoc NETworking (MANET) [25] routing protocol, the Ad hoc On-demand Distance Vector (AODV) [26] routing protocol.
+Multi-hop communication in our application was made possible by using TinyAODV [22] as the routing protocol.
+TinyAODV is derived from the well-known Mobile Ad hoc NETworking (MANET) [23] routing protocol, the Ad hoc On-demand Distance Vector (AODV) [24] routing protocol.
 TinyAODV retains only a subset of AODV's features so that it can fit within the memory constraints imposed by the motes (and thus tiny).
+TinyAODV was chosen because it was simple, and it came bundled with the library supplied by Crossbow.

 Fig. 4 shows the multi-hop communication schematic between Nose Server and the Nose in the Nose Service application.
 With reference to our architecture, the Nose Service plays the role of the collector, while the motes network and the Nose sensor form part of the device layer.
-We only used the following three commands: LOAD\PROFILE, START\IDENTIFICATION, and FETCH\RESULT.
+We only used the following three commands: LOAD_PROFILE, START_IDENTIFICATION, and FETCH_RESULT.
 These commands were issued by the Nose service and were transmitted to the Nose via the multi-hop wireless motes network.
 Fig. 5 shows the sequence of message exchanges between the Nose Server and the Nose.